bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 :index:`[TAG=Console->Command->update slots] <triple: Console; Command; update slots>`

-.. _updateslots
+.. _updateslots:

-If you change only one cartridge in the magazine, you may not want to scan all Volumes, so the **update slots** command (as well as the **update slots scan** command) has the additional form:
+If you change only one cartridge in the magazine, you may not want to scan all Volumes, so the update slots command (as well as the update slots scan command) has the additional form:

 ::

    update slots=n1,n2,n3-n4, ...

-where the keyword **scan** can be appended or not.
+where the keyword scan can be appended or not.
 The n1,n2, ... represent Slot numbers to be updated and the form n3-n4 represents a range of Slot numbers to be updated (e.g. 4-7 will update Slots 4,5,6, and 7).

 This form is particularly useful if you want to do a scan (time expensive) and restrict the update to one or two slots.